• Skip to primary navigation

 • Whisk together flour, salt, baking powder, and sugar.
 Set aside.

-• In your main bowl, mix together cream cheese, shredded cheese(s), jalapenos, scallions if adding and bacon.
+• In your main bowl, mix together shredded cheese(s), jalapenos, scallions and bacon.
 Mix just until combined.

 • Add flour mixture to the cheese mixture along with the egg, milk and melted butter and mix just until combined.